Tap to unmute

 STOCKBRIDGE, Ga.
-(AP) — The Latest on a documentary detailing abuse allegations against R. Kelly (all times local):
+(AP) — A Georgia man involved with a recent documentary detailing abuse allegations against R. Kelly told police the singer’s manager threatened him.

 Chris Hopper, a spokesman, for the Fulton County district attorney’s office, declined to comment.

-A lawyer for Kelly on Tuesday said the allegations in the Lifetime documentary were false.
+Kelly’s Chicago attorney, Steve Greenberg, said in a phone interview Tuesday evening that the allegations in the Lifetime documentary were false.